 If your vehicle keeps on running like before, then congratulations your alternator is okay.
 It’s possible that some other part of your vehicle has problems.

 However, if the vehicle stops, then your alternator has some problems for sure.

-And that is how to check for the bad alternator by disconnecting the battery.
+And that is how to check for a bad alternator by disconnecting the battery.

 Criticisms of Battery Disconnecting Test

-It’s super easy to test alternator by removing battery cable.
+It’s super easy to test the alternator by removing the battery cable.
 But it’s super risky too.
 Moreover, experts have nowadays shown concerns about the effectiveness of this method.